pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-using-sorting.markdown

 ## Overview: {#search-overview}

-Each search retrieved can be sorted using available sorts.
+Each search result can be sorted using available sorts.
 You must check available sorts and use them to refine your search.

 For example, if you search an item using a simple [search by query](/search-by-text-query)